cafferychen777/LLMCal/README.md

 - Does it detect recurring events and reminders?
   - Yes.
 It parses common recurring patterns and reminders from natural language.
 - Does it support Zoom/Teams/Meet links?
+- Why use a PopClip extension instead of a browser add‑on?
+  - Works system‑wide on macOS with any app (Mail, Notes, Slack, etc.), no need to stay in a browser.
+- How is this different from native calendar parsing?
+  - LLMCal leverages AI to reliably extract attendees, links, time zones, and recurring rules beyond typical native parsing.

   - Yes.
 Meeting URLs in the selected text are extracted and added to the event.

 ## Comparison to Alternatives